James Espinoza President

-Dr. Ragusa, a Secondary Administrative Director in a K-12 district in Southern California, opened a Middle College high school as a counselor in 2006.
+Dr. Ragusa, an Assistant Superintendent in a K-12 district in Southern California, opened a Middle College high school as a counselor in 2006.
 That experience inspired a passion for dual enrollment which propelled her to return to that same school in 2014 to serve as principal for three years.
 In that time, she and her team focused on an intrusive counseling model which more than doubled the number of Associate Degree recipients at the high school within two years.
-In her current role as Educational Services Administrative Director for a large K-12 school district, Dr. Ragusa maintains a strong relationship with the local community college and supports a Middle College high school as well as Dual Enrollment programs at comprehensive high schools.
-Dr. Ragusa has been a member of the California Coalition of Early and Middle Colleges since 2014.
+Then, as an Educational Services Administrative Director for a large K-12 school district, Dr. Ragusa maintained a strong relationship with the local community college and supported a Middle College high school as well as Dual Enrollment programs at comprehensive high schools.
+In her current role as Assistant Superintendent, Dr. Ragusa looks for ways to expand the reach and impact of Dual Enrollment programs with the goal of exposure to college coursework for all high school students.
+She has been a member of the California Coalition of Early and Middle Colleges since 2014.

 Dr. Erin Craig Treasurer